robik/dini/readme.md

      Documentation and examples helps you understand library.
 It's also very nice to use :).

- - __Customisable__

-     You can define your own INI delimeters, comment characters and others.

  - __Well documented__

      The code is well documented, allowing you to understand it easier.